BPMN Assistant: An LLM-Based Approach to Business Process Modeling

 \subsection{Comparison with Baseline XML Editing}

-To establish the effectiveness of BPMN Assistant, we conducted a comparative analysis between our JSON-based BPMN representation and direct XML manipulation through language model prompting.
-The baseline method involves prompting the model to directly generate or modify BPMN XML specifications, which are then rendered into diagrams.
+To establish the effectiveness of BPMN Assistant, we conducted a comparative analysis between our atomic editing approach and a full-regeneration baseline (implemented here as direct XML generation).
+This baseline serves as a proxy for conversational refinement workflows used by state-of-the-art tools such as BPMN-Chatbot \cite{kopkeIntroducingBPMNChatbotEfficient2024} and ProMoAI \cite{kouraniProMoAIProcessModeling2024}.
+Both systems prompt the LLM to produce a revised structured representation of the process conditioned on the current model state (e.g., intermediate JSON in BPMN-Chatbot, or constrained code/POWL construction in ProMoAI).
+BPMN-Chatbot explicitly targets token efficiency via its intermediate JSON representation, whereas ProMoAI primarily leverages formal structure and constrained generation to improve reliability.

+For the XML baseline, we utilized a system prompt instructing the model to act as a BPMN expert and output valid BPMN 2.0 XML directly, without intermediate steps or function calling.
+This represents the standard 'zero-shot' approach common in current LLM applications.
 For this comparison, we selected a representative set of diagram modification tasks and executed them using both representations.
 We evaluated the approaches using RGED and its derived similarity score, as defined in Equations~\eqref{eq:rged} and~\eqref{eq:similarity}.